anquanscan/sec-tools/README.md

 [laravel-littlegatekeeper](https://github.com/spatie/laravel-littlegatekeeper): Protect pages from access with a universal username/password
 [expcamera](https://github.com/vanpersiexp/expcamera): Exploit Netwave and GoAhead IP Camera
 [aiodnsbrute](https://github.com/blark/aiodnsbrute): Python 3.5+ DNS asynchronous brute force utility
 [BruteSploit](https://github.com/screetsec/BruteSploit): BruteSploit is a collection of method for automated Generate, Bruteforce and Manipulation wordlist with interactive shell.
 That can be used during a penetration test to enumerate and maybe can be used in CTF for manipulation,combine,transform and permutation some words or file text :p
+[docker-workspaces](https://github.com/Bartmr/docker-workspaces): Protecting my data and client's data, by running day-to-day apps inside Docker containers